 “I just knew that if I was going to live around here, then Hesston College is where I want to work,” Brockmueller said.

-Now the Brockmuellers are preparing to move away from Kansas, back to Brent’s hometown of Freeman, S.D., where he will take over his family’s farming operation.
+Now the Brockmuellers are moving away from Kansas, back to Brent’s hometown of Freeman, S.D., where he will take over his family’s farming operation.
 Angie, who has spent several years working as assistant registrar and interim registrar during times of transition, will continue in her Hesston College role remotely.

 The move, Brent says, will be bittersweet.

 “Going back to the farm has always been part of my plan, so I’m excited about that, but I’m really going to miss this, too,” he said.
 “I enjoy getting to know the students.
 Being an RD at Hesston is different than it is at a lot of other places.
 Other schools have really pushed for the professionalization of the role – RDs keep office hours and that’s when students can reach them.
-Here, the culture is for RDs to have their apartment doors open and students just wander in.
-RDs just wander into mods as well and spend time with the students.
-So much of what we do is being intentional with our relationships.”
+So much of what we do here is being intentional with our relationships.”